Los Angeles Sexual Harassment Attorney

 - If my boss demotes me for refusing to have sex with him, can I sue?

 If you were sexually harassed at work, you are likely entitled to compensation.
 Miracle Mile Law Group is here to ensure that you get the maximum amount of damages for your sexual harassment lawsuit.
 We are here to guide you through any questions you may have and to guide you through the legal process.
+Having a sexual harassment lawyer by your side will help you get answers to some of these questions.

 Whether you were sexually harassed by a supervisor, a co-worker or another person, you will likely need to have some kind of evidence to prove it.
 If you feel you are being or have been sexually harassed, consider the following: